Hockman’s 4 TDs help NC State beat Florida St. 38-22

 The Seminoles (2-6, 1-6) have lost three straight games since upsetting then-No. 5 North Carolina.

+“We’re making too many mistakes when it comes to what’s necessary to win a college football game,” Florida State coach Mike Norvell said.

-Emeka Emezie dodged defenders on his way to a 21-yard touchdown reception for NC State to conclude a game-opening 12-play, 75-yard drive.
+Emeka Emezie dodged defenders on his way to a 21-yard touchdown reception for N.C.
+State to conclude a game-opening 12-play, 75-yard drive.
 Hockman was 8-for-8 passing for 93 yards on the possession.

+“He was on fire early, very accurate,” NC State coach Dave Doeren said of Hockman.
+“When your quarterback is playing like that and you get off to a good start, it can give people on the sideline a lot of confidence.”

 Hockman threw a 10-yard touchdown pass to Thomas early in the second quarter.
 Hockman ran 4 yards for a 21-3 lead with 1:32 to play in the first half.

 Florida State’s Jashaun Corbin scored on a 28-yard fourth-down run in the third quarter.
-Purdy connected on touchdowns of 69-yards Ontaria Wilson and 24-yard to Warren Thompson for the Seminoles, who dropped to 0-4 in road games.
+Purdy’s 69-yard connection with Ontaria Wilson and 24-yard pass play to Warren Thompson gave the Seminoles, who dropped to 0-4 in road games, two more touchdowns.

 THE TAKEAWAY

 Florida State: Quarterback Jordan Travis didn’t travel with the Seminoles.
 It was speculated that he might not be available after sitting out the second half a week earlier against Pittsburgh.
-Purdy became the fourth starting QB for Florida State this year.
+Purdy became the fourth QB to start a game for Florida State this year.
 The Seminoles also had four freshmen start on the offensive line.

-Travis had scored at least one rushing touchdown in five consecutive games -– a program record for a quarterback.
+Travis had scored at least one rushing touchdown in five consecutive games – a program record for a Florida State quarterback.

-N.C.
-State: The Wolfpack’s defense allowed at least 495 yards of total offense in four of its first seven games.
-That trend came to a halt as Florida State was limited to 347 yards –- with nearly half of those in the fourth quarter.
+NC State: The Wolfpack’s defense allowed at least 495 yards of total offense in four of its first seven games.
+That trend came to a halt as Florida State was limited to 347 yards -– with nearly half of those in the fourth quarter.

 UP NEXT